-Complementary therapies may help you to cope with the physical and emotional impact of your illness and the side effects of treatment.
-They can help to:
+Complementary therapies may help you to cope with the physical and emotional impact of your condition and the side effects of treatment.
+They can help you to:

-- reduce or manage stress, anxiety, nausea, fatigue or physical tension
+- reduce stress, anxiety, nausea, fatigue or physical tension

 - improve your mood

 - improve your sleep.

 We currently offer aromatherapy, massage, reﬂexology, reiki and relaxation.

 Aromatherapy uses blends of essential oils extracted from aromatic plants.
-They can be blended to suit specific needs, for example to help with nausea, fatigue, anxiety or low mood.
+They can be blended to suit speciﬁc needs, for example to help with nausea, fatigue, anxiety or low mood.
 Aromatherapy can be combined with gentle massage, even if just a small area of your body is massaged, such as your hands or feet.
-We can also give you an individual inhaler called an aromastick which you can use at home, in hospital or before or during a medical procedure.
+We can also give you the aromatherapy oils in an individual inhaler, called an aroma stick, which you can use at home, in hospital or before or during a medical procedure.

 We offer gentle massage with or without the use of oils.
 The therapist will help you to find the most comfortable position for you to have the massage – this may be lying down, sitting or reclining.
 You can choose to remove some clothing for a body massage with oils, or to be massaged over your clothes without oils.
 Both can be very soothing and relaxing.

 Reiki can help you feel deeply relaxed and calm.
 You can either sit or lie down to have reiki.
 You will be fully clothed during the session.
 While you relax, the therapist will use gentle touch either on or just above your body.
 The therapist’s hands will remain still, with no movement or pressure.
 The peaceful stillness can give you a sense of calm that can benefit your overall wellbeing.